 Neighborhood Traffic Calming Islands

 In April 2008, SCSSD constructed four traffic calming islands along 20th Street at Hartranft Street and at Geary Street.
 Decorative plantings were included to further beautify the neighborhood.
-After evaluating the positive impact of these islands, SCSSD has since installed an additional four islands along Packer Avenue at 19th Street and at 18th Street.
-Similar treatments are currently being planned for the remainder of the Packer Avenue corridor in SCSSD Community District II.
+After evaluating the positive impact of these islands, SCSSD has since installed an additional six islands along Packer Avenue at 19th Street, 18th Street, and at 17th Street.